 How to eat zucchini and summer squash

 We figured out a much easier and tastier way to enjoy zucchini – roast that shit!
 I like to slice ’em up, toss in olive oil with salt and pepper, then throw them on a grill or in an oven.
 I prefer grilling in the summer to keep the house cool.
-If you don’t have a gas grill, an electric one will work as well.
 This is probably the quickest, easiest way to fully enjoy your summer squash.
 I grill 1 or 2 squash everyday with sausages I get for a buck a piece at the Polish deli down the street.
 It makes for a quick, cheap and delicious lunch.

 It’s important to keep picking your summer squash.
 You want to get them while still tender, and picking them before they get overripe keeps the plant productive.
 We have already gone through at least a dozen – usually picking 1 or 2 a day.
 We also cube and freeze some summer squash.
 In the winter, we pull a handful to throw into our soups and stews.